CodeBlock980/Computer-Vision-Crash-Course-/README.md

 # Computer-Vision-Crash-Course-
-Crash Course about Computer Vision
+Crash Course about Computer Vision and headaches